 The Museum National of Anthropology, located in Chapultepec Park, is possibly the best Museum in Mexico City and one of the best in the World.
 It focuses on the Precolumbian civilizations of Mesoamerica, giving us an extraordinary insight into these people and their culture.

-Frida Khalo is possibly the most famous Mexican artist worldwide.
+Frida Kahlo is possibly the most famous Mexican artist worldwide.
 She was born, raised, and died 47 years later in Mexico City.
 She’s naturally a symbol of the city and the country, so any trip to Mexico City isn’t complete without visiting “Casa Azul” or the Blue House.

 Born in 1907, Frida Khalo is mostly known for her self-portraits and works inspired by Mexican culture, nature, and artifacts.
-She died at only 47 years only and had more than a few traumatic events in her life.
+She died at only 47 years old and had more than a few traumatic events in her life.
 Most of her paintings are autobiographical, as she is known for painting about her experiences and, most notably, her chronic pain and suffering.

 Frida Khalo was married to another famous Mexican painter, Diego Rivera.
 The Blue House is now a museum dedicated to both and a shrine to Khalo’s talent and life.
-Frida Khalo is considered one of the most noticeable painters of the 20th century and an iconic figure of post-realism and surrealism movements.
+Frida Kahlo is considered one of the most noticeable painters of the 20th century and an iconic figure of post-realism and surrealism movements.

 One of the most famous things in Mexico City is street food.
 The streets of Mexico City are filled with people selling delicious snacks, both savory and sweet.

 You can find almost any kind of typical Mexican street food on the streets and corners of Mexico City.
 Vendors are almost everywhere and are one of the most famous sights in the city.
-They are mainly located on commercial streets, near metro station entrances, popular bus and colectivos stops.
+They are mainly located on commercial streets, near metro station entrances, popular bus, and colectivos stops.

-Some of the most popular street foods one can find in Mexico city include:
+Some of the most popular street foods one can find in Mexico City include:

 - and much, much more.